reverseame/windows-memory-extractor/README.md

 .\WindowsMemoryExtractor_x64.exe --pid 1234 --protections "PAGE_READONLY PAGE_EXECUTE_READ" --module user32.dll
 ```

 By default, if a module is provided but no memory protections are indicated, all the memory regions of that module whose protections match the supported ones will be extracted.
+The tool also has the --join option, in order to obtain the solicited memory regions of a module in one file.
+Additionally, if the user wants to get the version information about the file corresponding to a module, there is the --file-version-info option.
 Finally, for additional help, execute the command below:

 ```bash
 .\WindowsMemoryExtractor_x64.exe --help